Rc1704/AI_Communication_Scorer/README.md

 AI Communication Scorer

-An AI-powered tool that automatically evaluates a student's self-introduction speech based on a rubric inspired by Nirmaan Foundation’s communication skills framework.
+An AI-powered tool that automatically evaluates a student's self-introduction speech based on a rubric with communication skills framework.

 This project combines: